by Tim Gilmore, 8/26/2017

 Stained Glass and Ossifrage

-The two things Karen Roumillat loves most about Stetson Kennedy are that “he made my mom very happy and he never tried to be my father.
+The two things Karen Roumillat most fondly recalls about Stetson Kennedy are that “he made my mom very happy and he never tried to be my father.
 He was my stepfather.
 We always knew he was there when we needed him.”

 When she steps through the front door, she smells “cedar with bacon,” because the house is built of cedar and Kennedy was a wonderful cook.